 Don't Dump, It's Dumb

 The City of Wagga Wagga was successful in obtaining funding through Round 3 of the NSW EPA's 'Combating Illegal Dumping: Clean-up and Prevention Program' to address the problem of dumped rubbish within our city.
-This project will include an education and awareness campaign, free mattress disposal event and surveillance activities to reduce illegal dumping.
+This project included an education and awareness campaign, free mattress disposal event and surveillance activities to reduce illegal dumping.
+This project has now concluded however work continues to address illegal dumping in our region.

 Wagga Wagga is a great place to live and visit.
 Don't Dump, It's Dumb.